 - 710. Introduction to Health Services Research and the Health Care System.
 (3) Provides an introduction to health services research and an overview of the changing health care delivery system in both the public and private sectors.
 Students are provided with information about the organization and delivery of health care services in the U.S., international systems of health care, and health care reform, including health care policies enacted to promote the health of the public.
 P-POI.
 Staff - 712.
-Medical Outcomes.
-(2) Introduces students to theory and methodologies used to evaluate the impact and effectiveness of health care outcomes.
-Emphasis is on how to assess a range of health outcomes including: morbidity and mortality, adverse effects, quality of care, compliance, health-related quality of life, and patient satisfaction.
+Health Outcomes Measurement.
+(2) Introduces students to methodologies used to evaluate the impact and effectiveness of health research and health interventions.
+Emphasis is on how to measure a range of health outcomes including: morbidity and mortality, risk factor reduction, adverse effects, quality of care, health-related quality of life, patient satisfaction, health behaviors and knowledge, cost-benefit, cost-effectiveness, and racial and ethnic disparities.
 P-POI.
 Staff - 720.
 Introduction to Epidemiology.
-(3) Introduction to the history, basic concepts, and methods of epidemiology.
+(4) Introduction to the history, basic concepts, and methods of epidemiology.
 Topics include measurement of disease prevalence, incidence, effect, and sensitivity/specificity analyses.
 The following study designs are reviewed: prospective, case-comparison, cross-sectional, and clinical trials.
 P-POI.
-Staff - 721.
-Epidemiology Laboratory.
-(1) This course accompanies HSRP 720, providing a structured learning environment for the completion of laboratory projects that complement the basic material of HSRP 720.
-Projects include a review of the pertinent literature related to the distribution and determinants of diseases in human populations.
-Others involve calculations of rates and proportions, effect size, and measures of association.
-C-HSRP 720 or POI.
 Staff - 730.
 Introduction to Statistics.
 (4) Introduction to statistical concepts and basic methodologies that are prevalent in biomedical literature.
 Includes discussion of such topics as descriptive statistics, probability, sampling distributions, hypothesis testing, simple linear regression, correlation, one-way analysis of variance, categorical data analysis, and nonparametric methods.
 Staff - 732.
 Applied Linear Models.
 (4) Topics include simple and multiple linear regression, analysis of variance and covariance, and repeated measures analysis.
 Emphasis is on proper application and interpretation of statistical methods and results.
 P-HSRP 730 or POI.
 Staff. - 734.
 Applied Statistical Methods.
 (3) Provides students with advanced knowledge of statistical techniques to analyze health outcomes data.
 Topics covered include categorical data and survival analysis with detailed overviews of logistic regression and Cox's proportional hazards regression.
 Emphasis is on proper application and interpretation of statistical methods and results.
 P-HSRP 730 and 732 or POI.
 Staff - 740.
 Research Design and Methodology.
 (4) Provides students with detailed knowledge of research design methodologies commonly used in health research.
 Topics covered include: an overview of the scientific method, ethical issues in research; observational designs; quasi-experimental designs; clinical trials; surveys, qualitative methodologies, data collection, and instrument design.
 P-POI.
 Staff - 741.
 Research Grant Preparation.
 (3) Provides students with the knowledge and skills to develop grant proposals to pursue funding in their areas of interest.
 Topics covered include: the role of external funding in biomedical research; how to identify public and private sources of funding; required components in any type of grant submission; and human subjects and budgeting considerations.
 During the course, students develop a research proposal for peer review and critical discussion.
 P-POI.
 Staff